 Do not remove items from cabinets and set on the counter.
 This will make it more difficult and take more time for your mover to pack, if using their packing service, as they will need that surface to wrap breakable items.

 Mark all boxes visibly as to which room they belong in on the other end of your move to make unloading and organization go smoothly.

-Make yourself available to your mover during the loading process.
+Please make yourself available to your mover during the loading process.
 They will have questions.

 If you are not travelling with your mover, provide them all necessary contact information including cell phone number and full delivery address.